Chair Pose / Powerful Pose -Utkatasana

-- Inhale as you raise your arms up in line with your ears or in front of them.
+- Inhale as you raise your arms up around your ears and soften your shoulders

-- However, you can also bring your feet hip-width apart to make your base a little more stable if you need to.
+- However, you can also bring your feet wider apart to make your base a little more stable if you need to

 - Press firmly through the feet to create more lift in the upper body.
-The weight is even between the heels and the balls of the feet.
+Keep the weight evenly distributed between the heels and the balls of the feet

 - Practice the action in the legs first with your hands on your hips or the back of a (stable) chair for support.

-- Great pose to practice Mula Bandha and Uddiyana Bandha which will create lightness and also tones the pelvic floor muscles and lower abdomen.
+- Utkatasana is a great pose in which to practise Mula Bandha and Uddiyana Bandha which will create lightness and also tone the pelvic floor muscles and lower abdomen.